Transform a Farmhouse Ladder Into a Useful Coat Rack

 After months of swirling around ideas we finally solved BOTH problems – use this ladder for a coat rack.

 Makes sense once I say it right?
-So let’s check out how we made a Farmhouse Ladder Coat Rack.
+So let’s check out how we transform a farmhouse ladder into a useful coat rack.

 I had a few problems to think through: